wulfdewolf/lpt-for-eeg/README.md

 ./scripts/local/run_experiments.sh
 ```

-**Warning:** The experiments consist of hyperparameter optimisation runs, each of which run subject-wise cross-validation of large models.
+**Warning:** The experiments consist of hyperparameter optimisation runs, each of which run subject-wise cross-validation of large deep learning models.
 Running the experiments on a device without a GPU is highly discouraged.
 Even for devices with a high-end GPU, running the experiments can take a long time and a lot of memory.
 During research all experiments were ran on the [VUB Hydra cluster](https://hpc.vub.be/) using the [`run_experiments.slurm`](scripts/cluster/run_experiments.slurm) slurm script.